-A working father and his 5½ year old son adjust to life when the child’s mother leaves them only to return 15 months later, demanding custody.
+A man and his 5½ year old son adjust to life after his wife leaves, she returns 15 months later.

-KRAMER VS. KRAMER – Trailer (1979), WorleyClarence, www.youtube.com and pictures © Columbia Pictures.
+KRAMER VS. KRAMER – Trailer (1979), WorleyClarence, and photos © Columbia Pictures.

-Another film from the seventies – besides One Flew over the Cuckoo’s Nest (1975) – that scooped 5 Oscars is Kramer vs Kramer (1979) winning Oscars not only for Best Picture, but also Best Actor for Dustin Hoffman and Best Supporting Actress for Meryl Streep.
-Justin Henry was also nominated for a Best Supporting Actor award but lost out.
+Another film from the seventies – besides One Flew over the Cuckoo’s Nest (1975) – that scooped 5 Oscars is Kramer vs Kramer (1979).
+This film won Oscars not only for Best Picture but also Best Actor for Dustin Hoffman and Best Supporting Actress for Meryl Streep.
+Justin Henry- who played this on-screen couple’s child – was also nominated for a Best Supporting Actor award but lost out.
 The film also includes JoBeth Williams in a memorable scene and an actress who was also nominated for Best Supporting Actress, Jane Alexander.

 Handsqueeze Rating: /10